iamfiras/gitxplore/README.md

 # git[x]plore

-git[x]plore is a simple play2 application that operates on tht Github API to search and display details (contributions based on hte last 100 commits) of a public repository.
+git[x]plore is a simple play2 application that operates on the Github API to search and display details (contributions based on the last 100 commits) of a public repository.

 ## Screenshots